 The Farmer-to-Farmer Program was initially authorized by Congress in the 1985 Farm Bill and funded through Title V of Public Law 480.
 The program is designated as the "John Ogonowski and Doug Bereuter Farmer-to-Farmer Program" in honor of one of the pilots killed September 11, 2001 and of former Congressman Bereuter, who initially sponsored the program.

-Since 1985, over 16,000 Farmer-to-Farmer volunteers have provided technical assistance to over 1.2 million people in 112 countries.
-Today, the program continues to be funded through the U.S. Farm Bill, administered by USAID, and implemented by U.S.-based NGO's.
+Since 1985, more than 22,000 Farmer-to-Farmer volunteers have supported over 180 million people by providing technical assistance in 116 countries.
+Today, the program continues to be funded through the U.S. Farm Bill, administered by USAID, and implemented by U.S.-based NGOs.

 About Doug Bereuter